juspay/hyperswitch/add_connector.md

     }
 }
 ```
+If you're converting ConnectorPaymentStatus to AttemptStatus without any additional conditions, you can employ the `impl From<ConnectorPaymentStatus> for enums::AttemptStatus`.

 Note: `enum::AttemptStatus` is Router status.

-Router status are given below
+Some of the router status are given below

 - **Charged :** The amount has been debited
 - **Pending :** Pending but verified by visa